hamedusman/hamedusman.github.io/pages/research.md

 <h5>Book Chapter(s)</h5>
 <ul>
 <li>Ik-Whan G. Kwon, Nina Shin, Sung-Ho Kim, Hamed Usman (2021).
 Vaccine Supply Chain Distribution under Covid-19 Pandemic: Stressed, Resourceful and Resilient – Lesson Learned from the United States Experiences.
 Proud Pen Limited, London</li>
+  <p><b>Abstract:</b> This study found that once information filtered through the local level, the pandemic supply chain functioned well as it should have performed.
+Therefore, a pandemic supply chain infrastructure should be in place at the local level for future emergency deployment.</p>
 </ul>